MediaComem/comem-archidep/ex/render-database-deployment.md

 This guide assumes that you are familiar with [git][git-slides] and that you have a basic understanding of what a Platform-as-a-Service is.

-**You will also need to [register a Render account][render-register]**.

-> :warning: Although you *could* work on this exercise from your Azure server, we suggest follow the exercise on your local machine.
+> :warning: **Although you *could* work on this exercise from your Azure server, we suggest you follow this exercise on your local machine.**

 ## :exclamation: Fetching an upstream branch